Top 10 Bug Tracking Tools for Web Development Teams in 2026

 Bugzilla is a mature, open-source bug tracker trusted by enterprise teams worldwide for its flexibility and reliability.

-Its highly configurable workflows and fields allow teams to tailor issue tracking to virtually any development process.
+Its highly configurable workflows and fields help you tailor issue tracking to virtually any development process.

 • Robust workflow and permission customization